 • Ensuring Communities are a Healthy Place for Children to Grow and Thrive

-Follow @CHOPAdvocacy on Twitter for the latest regarding our advocacy efforts on public policy issues impacting children.
+Check out our Be an Advocate for Children page to learn about ways to get involved and follow @CHOPAdvocacy on Twitter for the latest about our advocacy efforts on public policy issues impacting children.

 Rates of depression and suicide have been rising in children, teens, and young adults fr two decades.
 Before the COVID-19 pandemic hit the United States, 1 in 5 children under age 18 experienced a mental health condition.
 The "Sound the Alarm" campaign aims to break down barriers to mental health access.